xiyuanyang-code/My-Typst-Note/README.md

 ## Lecture Notes

-All my lecture notes written in typst will be stored in `./LectureNote` folder, including there courses...

-For all the lecture notes, see [Release Page](https://github.com/xiyuanyang-code/My-Typst-Note/releases/latest) for more information!
+All my lecture notes written in typst will be stored in `./LectureNote` folder.
+All open source.
+You can see [Github Release Page](https://github.com/xiyuanyang-code/My-Typst-Note/releases/latest) for more information!

 Finished Courses: